About

 Andrea began practising yoga and meditation at a mountain monastery while living and working in Japan in 1998 - a spark that ignited her lifelong passion for the practice.
 She continued to deepen her understanding of the practice while living self-sufficiently on a remote Fijian island for five years, experiences that taught her to value yoga as both a personal and transformative discipline and provided the catalyst for her training.

 After moving to Australia, Andrea trained intensively with a variety of teachers and styles.
 She became a certified teacher studying with John Oligive at Byron Yoga (2010 -2012) and worked with Sue-ellen Kohler at Black Lotus Yoga Studios, Sydney (2012-2018).
-For the past fifteen years she has trained with Peter Thomson, Senior Iyengar Yoga Teacher whose guidance continues to shape her approach to the practice.
+For the past fifteen years she has trained with Peter Thomson, a Senior Iyengar Yoga Teacher who taught her an understanding of asana as an energetic structure, an approach that continues to inform and enrich her practice today.

 Andrea is a Level 3 Senior Registered Teacher with Yoga Australia and holds a degree in Health and Physical Education.
 A dedicated practitioner, she is passionate about sharing her understanding of the yoga practice with her students and guiding them to experience the physical, mental and emotional benefits of the practice.

-Through this process of realignment, the body begins to function as it was naturally designed to - before habits and thinking patterns caused tightness and congestion.
-When joints are properly aligned, the body moves with greater ease and efficiency using less energy.
-In this approach, yoga postures (asana) are not fixed physical shapes where surface muscles are stretched, but energetic structures - way of directing energy throughout the body so it functions as an integrated system.
+Through this process of realignment, the body begins to function as it was naturally designed to - before habits and thinking patterns cause variations outside of our original structure.
+When the body is properly aligned, it moves with greater ease and efficiency using less energy.
+In this method, yoga postures (asana) are not fixed physical shapes where surface muscles are stretched, but energetic structures - a way of directing energy throughout the body so it functions as an integrated system.

-This is also a training of the nervous system, a reconnection between the body and mind.
-Here, the mind is not a cognitive or thinking brain process, rather it is awareness expressed through sensation and feeling.
-Through this, the practice offers profound benefits and support for mental and emotional wellbeing, helping us to quiet the thinking brain to bring us fully into the present moment.
+This style is also a training of the nervous system, a reconnection between the body and mind.
+Here, the mind is not a cognitive thinking or a brain process, rather it is awareness expressed through sensation and feeling.
+Through this, the practice offers profound benefits and support for mental and emotional wellbeing, helping us to quiet the thinking brain and bring us fully into the present moment.

-Equipment such as belts, blocks, bolster, chairs, blankets, rope wall assist to reduce and balance load, ensuring the weight doesn’t exceed what can be supported.
+Equipment such as belts, blocks, bolster, chairs, blankets, rope wall assist to reduce and balance load (weight of the body), ensuring the laod doesn’t exceed what can be supported.
 This makes the practice safe, sustainable and accessible for everybody regardless of age, ability or physical condition.

-When the body’s load is supported, we prevent weakness, pain and strain allowing healing to energe naturally.
+When the body’s load is supported, we prevent weakness, pain and strain allowing healing to emerge naturally.
 This approach then, functions as yoga therapy supporting injury rehabilitation and adapting safely for pregnancy.

 -